Mixedbread

 Total size: 25.3 KB

-This allows you to see exactly which strategy and contextualization settings were applied to each file, making it easy to verify that your manifest configuration is working as expected.
+This allows you to see exactly which strategy was applied to each file, making it easy to verify that your manifest configuration is working as expected.

 List Files